Ph.D., Computational Design, Simon Fraser University, Canada

 B.S., Computational Mathematics, University of Zagreb, Croatia

-Sinisa Kolaric is a post-doctoral fellow (research scientist) at the Digital Building Laboratory, School of Architecture, Georgia Tech.
+Sinisa Kolaric is a postdoctoral fellow at the Digital Building Laboratory at Georgia Tech.
 His work focuses on aspects of computation that support design, AEC, and expert work, as well as theoretical, cognitive and epistemological foundations of design.
 His practical design interests include platform, system, architectural, and industrial design.
 As of Fall 2018 he is a co-instructor, together with Associate Professor Dennis Shelden, for the "Advanced Design Scripting" graduate-level course taught at the School of Architecture, Georgia Tech.

 S. Kolaric, D. Shelden: "DBL SmartCity: An Open-Source IoT Platform for Managing Large BIM and 3D Geo-Referenced Datasets", conference paper, Proceedings of the 52nd Hawaii International Conference on System Sciences (HICSS-52), Grand Wailea, Maui, HI (2019).